 There is enormous continued potential in sustainable tourism to effect positive outcomes for society and the environments.

-This exposure as a young person had a lasting impression, as I am certain it has for many of the tourism professionals interviewed by the Sustainability Leaders Project.
+This exposure as a young person had a lasting impression, as I am certain it has for many of the tourism professionals interviewed by the Sustainability Leaders United.

 Your most memorable moment during your time as President of the Intl.
 Ecotourism Society (TIES)?